SarayutMI/SarayutMI/README.md

 ### Hi there 👋

+# This is Sarayuth's Kit Hub while studying at Faculty of Computer Engineering, Rajamangala University of Lanna.</center>

 **SarayutMI/SarayutMI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.